miku/siskin/README.md

 Software versioning
 -------------------

-Since siskin works mostly *on data*, software versioning is a bit less strict, but we try to adhere to the following rules:
+Since siskin works mostly *on data*, software versioning differs a bit, but we try to adhere to the following rules:

 * *major* changes: *You need to recreate all your data from scratch*.
 * *minor* changes: We added, renamed or removed *at least one task*.
 You will